Making Plans for a Green 2019

 Use Local Wind and Solar Energy (& Save $$$!)

 Connecting to a local clean energy source is easier than you think, requires no installation or upfront payment, and can account for an 80%-90% reduction in household emissions over the course of a single year.
-With Common Energy, you can connect a local clean energy project to your existing energy utility.
+With Common Energy, you can connect a local 'community solar' project to your existing energy utility.
 It’s the kind of decision that is as smart for the environment as it is for your energy bill, meaning you can kick off the new year with the peace of mind that you’re doing your part.
 You can sign up in less than 5 minutes with Common Energy.